Located on the sunny shores of Lake Michigan. Swim or relax on our beautiful sandy beach and stop by our beach house for lunch or maybe just a snack.

 We have used this as our home base for landing in TorC for 3 year now.
-Great park, lots of hiking, water for a desert, and with the New Mexico camping pass is only $4 a night for an electric and water site.
+Great park, lots of hiking, big water for a desert, and with the New Mexico camping pass comes out to only $4 a night for an electric and water site.

 He's our Mascot and butt warmer in the middile of the night.
 He's also had so many photos taken of him over the year let's just say he has an attitude.
 Check out some of the best of his road experience.

 Well this week sees us back in one of our very favorite states - New Mexico - and absolutely one of our favorite mountain ranges, the Sangre de Cristo mountains near Taos.
 Although we can barely breath up here it still feels like a load is lifted when you step out and gasp for that first deep breath of mountain air.
 Gorgeous.

 This Saturday, our last day at Coyote Creek and Halloween weekend, we were comfortable that we had a neighbor staying over.
 It was after 1:00 p.m. and they were still there.
 We had discussed how it would be a bit fun and spooky if we were left alone on our last night.